 The St. Andrew’s Multi-Media Outreach effort, coordinated by

-Father David Bridges, includes radio programs, YouTube videos, newspaper
+Father David Bridges, YouTube videos, newspaper

 articles and ads, Facebook, Twitter and other emerging ministries.
 The church has placed a high priority on